bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 directory going forward.

-The next part of the procedure involves gathering the source code for each component and installing it into the src subdirectory of our workspace.
-First, ensure that this directory exists.
+The next part of the procedure involves gathering the source code for each component and installing it into the working base directory.

-    mkdir -p src

 Here we show the versions of software used when generating this guide.
-Download these to the src directory using **wget**, **curl -O** or a similar tool.
-I've used the latest versions available as of the writing of this guide unless a specific older version needs to be used in which case I've made a note.
+Download these using **wget**, **curl -O** or a similar tool.
+I've used the latest versions of these libraries available as of the writing of this guide unless a specific older version needs to be used in which case I've made a note.

 * gmp-6.2.1
 https://gmplib.org/download/gmp/gmp-6.2.1.tar.lz